Numbers 14 – The People Reject Canaan

 Now the men whom Moses sent to spy out the land, who returned and made all the congregation complain against him by bringing a bad report of the land, those very men who brought the evil report about the land, died by the plague before the LORD.
 But Joshua the son of Nun and Caleb the son of Jephunneh remained alive, of the men who went to spy out the land.

 a.
-Now the men whom Moses sent to spy out the land…died by the plague before the LORD: If the death of the unbelieving generation would take some 38 years (the number of years left to make a total time of the exodus forty years), the death of the ten unfaithful spies happened immediately.
+Now the men whom Moses sent to spy out the land…died by the plague before the LORD: If the death of the unbelieving generation would take some 38 years (the number of years left to make the total time of the exodus forty years), the death of the ten unfaithful spies happened immediately.

 i.
-Those very men who brought the evil report: Adam Clarke used the judgment upon the unfaithful spies who gave the evil report as an occasion to warn unfaithful preachers who prevent people from entering God’s eternal promises: “Let preachers of God’s word take heed how they straiten the way of salvation, or render, by unjust description, that way perplexed and difficult which God has made plain and easy.”
+Those very men who brought the evil report: Adam Clarke used the judgment upon the unfaithful spies who gave the evil report as an occasion to warn unfaithful preachers who prevent people from entering into God’s eternal promises: “Let preachers of God’s word take heed how they straiten the way of salvation, or render, by unjust description, that way perplexed and difficult which God has made plain and easy.”

 b.
 Died by the plague before the LORD: This was a strong and fearful judgment against these ten unbelieving spies.
 Their sin was greater than their own fear and unbelief; they influenced all of Israel to follow them in their sinful unbelief.